HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 ```
 git clone https://github.com/moonad/formality
 cd formality/bin/hs
+cabal build
 cabal install
 ```

 This will install the `fmhs` command in your machine, which is identical to `fmjs`, except it is pure Haskell.
 To test it, you can `cd` into the `formality/src` directory and type either `fmjs Main` or `fmhs Main`.
-Both programs should output the same:
+Both commands should output:

 ```
 Main: IO(Unit)